movebit/move/language/move-analyzer/design.md

             move_compiler::parser::ast::NameAccessChain_::One(x) => {
                 if self.match_loc(&x.loc, services) {
                     // If location matches the position We want to do auto completion.
-                    // We just push all the const,variable,We can found in current co. push_items(
+                    // We just push all the const,variable,We can found in current context. push_items(
                         self,
                         &project_context.collect_items(|x| match x {